Vineet Arora, MD, MAPP

 from Harvard School of Public Health.

-focus on the impact of current state and federal policy efforts.
-His work has focused on four primary areas:
+the impact of policy efforts.
+His work has focused on a broad set of issues including transparency

 Christopher P. Landrigan, MD, MPH